Mississippi Water Security Institute

 For the 2018 WSI, the focus will be water security issues of the Gulf Coast region.
 Participants will confront questions of the relationships of water quality and availability to sound economic development and healthy ecosystems in urban environments.

 Business, law, urban planning, historic preservation, engineering, conservation, biology, public health – we welcome a wide range of disciplines.
 The design will feature interdisciplinary training and experiential learning; we will incorporate and query multiple viewpoints and stakeholder concerns.
-We’ll hear presentations from leaders and experts in water use and business/community development, and we will travel to representative sites where the topic of urban water security can be understood in context.
+We’ll hear presentations from leaders and experts in water use and business/community development, and we will travel to representative sites where the topic of coastal water security can be understood in context.

 Can you see yourself in this picture?